Ifarukcolak/Basic-Dart-Examples/README.md

 ## Introduction
 ***
-I have heared something and then read some Medium posts about **Dart** as performance, easy-learn,and similiarty with Java.
+I have heard of something Dart and then read some Medium posts about **Dart**'s performance, easy-learn,and similiarty with Java.
 Many people as me heard about Dart with **Flutter** that is used to develop mobile applications for Android and Ios platforms.
 So, I decided to start somewhere :)
 Thanks to [w3adda](https://www.w3adda.com) community for [this tutorial about Dart](https://www.w3adda.com/dart-tutorial/dart-introduction).